Why do I have to shake the food in my Philips Airfryer?

 To shake the ingredients:

 Pull the pan out of the appliance by the handle and shake it.
 Make sure your fries are mixed well during shaking - lower layers should come on top and vice versa - so that you will achieve even results.
-Do not press the basket release button during shaking.

 Note: You only have to shake small ingredients once.
 Shaking more often does not have a negative effect on the end result.